idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step01.md

 ### `BCs`

 Note that we've made a small change to the pressure BC, changing the applied pressure from `1e4*t` to `1e4*t^2`.
-This is simply for demonstartion purposes to apply a stronger pressure later in the simulation to force the cantilevers to bend more and establish contact over a larger area.
+This is simply for demonstration purposes to apply a stronger pressure later in the simulation to force the cantilevers to bend more and establish contact over a larger area.

 ## Tasks and questions